-In the minds of some, companies that have resolved Foreign Corrupt Practices Act enforcement actions or are currently under FCPA scrutiny are bad or unethical companies.
+In the minds of some, companies that have resolved Foreign Corrupt Practices Act enforcement actions or are or have been under under FCPA scrutiny are bad or unethical companies.

 It is a tempting position to take.
 After all, the FCPA is about bribery and corruption.

 However, it is a wrong position to take in many (but certainly not all) instances.